Vigilante13/intro-to-re/tools-1.md

 - Hopper

 ### Assembly/Machine Code
 Machine Code or Assembly is code which has been formatted for direct execution by a CPU.
 Different compilers compile our code into varying machine code for specific Computer Architectures.

-Examples of Architectures include: AMD, Windows, and PowerPC.
+Examples of Architectures include:
+- AMD
+- Windows
+- PowerPC

 Going back to our C program in the previous section: